What to Do Immediately After Buying a House

 The 3X rule recommends not buying a house for more than three times your income.
 This is an excellent rule of thumb to ensure you don't buy a home you cannot afford.

 The best thing you can do after buying a house is to stay organized.
-This means keeping a checklist, purposeful packing, and more.
+This means keeping a checklist and to pack with purpose.
 Think of your future self and what you can do now to save yourself a headache later.